david125tran/ASP.NET_Core_Web_App/README.md

 # ASP.NET_Core_Web_App
-A simple CRUD web application connected to a SQL server database that I built using ASP.NET Core in Visual Studio 2022.
+A simple CRUD web application connected to a SQL server database that I built using ASP.NET Core in Microsoft's Visual Studio 2022 using the ASP.NET Core Web App project template.
 Give this page a minute to load the GIFs.

 ### Welcome Page